explosivegaming/scenario/.github/ISSUE_TEMPLATE/Error_report.md

 ---
 name: Error report
 about: Report a bug which cases the game to crash, any bug from the latest major scenario version
+title: ''
+labels: Bug
+assignees: ''

 ---